SHARIFsGIT/GUI-inside-a-docker-container/README.md

 ```

 Now try again `python3` then `import open3d` and lastly `open3d.__version__`.
 This should work now and you can see the version of the open3d package.
-If you want to run a 3D GPU application inside from the docker image then you need to run your builded docker image a bit differently.
+If you want to run a 3D GPU application inside from the docker image then you need to run your built docker image a bit differently.
 For that use
 ```
 docker run -it --net=host --gpus all --env="NVIDIA_DRIVER_CAPABILITIES=all" --env="DISPLAY" --env="QT_X11_NO_MITSHM=1" --volume="/tmp/.X11-unix:/tmp/.X11-unix:rw" robokudo_container bash
 ```